Introduction to Algorithms

 For the while loop, we can denote the number of times it runs by \(t_i\), where \(i\) is the iteration of the for loop.
 If the while condition check costs \(c_4\) and is executed \(t_i\) times for each for loop iteration, the total cost is given as \(c_4 \sum_{i=1}^{n-1} t_i\).

-The statement inside the while loop are executed 1 fewer times than the number of times the condition check is executed.
+The statements inside the while loop are executed 1 fewer times than the number of times the condition check is executed.
 Therefore, the total cost of the statements inside the while loop is \(c_5 \sum_{i=1}^{n-1} (t_i - 1) + c_5 \sum_{i=1}^{n-1} (t_i - 1)\).
 The cost of the while loop is updated in the code below.

 def insertion_sort(A):